OscarAguilera/gmlp.github.io/slides/devsecops/ci.md

 #  CONTINUOUS INTEGRATION

-<p class="fragment fade-in-then-semi-out">Let's build, but... what it's a build?</p>
+<p class="fragment fade-in-then-semi-out">Time to build, but... what it is a build?</p>

 #  CONTINUOUS INTEGRATION